AcademeForge/AcademeForge/README.md

                 { keywords: ["timetable", "time table", "schedule"], response: "The timetable is available here: https://academeforge.github.io/TimeTable/.
 Make sure to check your class group on Telegram too!" }, { keywords: ["ast", "exam", "test"], response: "AST is the AcademeForge Scholars Test for Classes 1–10.
-Visit the official page for more details: http://academeforge.wordpress.com/" }, { keywords: ["extra", "material", "resources"], response: "Extra study materials are available here: # in the 'Extra Material' section." }, { keywords: ["about", "founder", "who is", "what is", "Academeforge"], response: "AcademeForge is an educational platform founded by Devraj Kumar and co-founded by Aadi & Mandeep." }, { keywords: ["class", "join", "enroll"], response: "You can join classes through the AcademeForge portal.
+Visit the official page for more details: http://academeforge.wordpress.com/" }, { keywords: ["extra", "material", "resources"], response: "Extra study materials are available here: # in the 'Extra Material' section." }, { keywords: ["about", "founder", "who is", "what is", "academeforge"], response: "AcademeForge is an educational platform founded by Devraj Kumar and co-founded by Aadi & Mandeep." }, { keywords: ["class", "join", "enroll"], response: "You can join classes through the AcademeForge portal.
 Registration link: #" }, { keywords: ["scholarship"], response: "AST provides scholarship up to ₹5000 to the top rankers.
 Learn more: #" }, { keywords: ["certificate"], response: "Certificates are provided to all Round 2 and Round 3 participants of AST." },